Falcon Gold (CVE:FG) Shares Up 40% – Should You Buy?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s stock price rose 40% during trading on Thursday .
-The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 141,500 shares traded hands during mid-day trading, an increase of 20% from the average daily volume of 118,051 shares.
+(CVE:FG – Get Free Report)’s stock price shot up 40% during mid-day trading on Thursday .
+The company traded as high as C$0.04 and last traded at C$0.04.
+141,500 shares changed hands during trading, an increase of 20% from the average session volume of 118,051 shares.
 The stock had previously closed at C$0.03.

 Falcon Gold Stock Performance